S-GRPO: Unified Post-Training for Large Vision-Language Models: Experiments

 (1) \textbf{BASE}: Direct inference with the pre-trained Qwen2.5-VL-7B.

-(2) \textbf{SFT-based Methods}: Including Parameter-Efficient Fine-tuning (PEFT) via LoRA~\citep{Hu2021LoRALA} and Full Fine-tuning (FFT).
-Furthermore, drawing on relevant methods in incremental learning~\citep{Kirkpatrick2016OvercomingCF}, we incorporate the Kullback-Leibler (KL) divergence loss into Full Fine-Tuning (FFT), and define this improved approach as Continual Full Fine-Tuning (CFFT).
-Specifically, this KL divergence loss imposes a constraint that aligns the output distribution of the fine-tuned model with that of the pre-trained model, effectively mitigating the overwriting of general capabilities by domain-specific signals.
+(2) \textbf{SFT-based Methods}: PEFT via LoRA~\citep{Hu2021LoRALA} and Full Fine-tuning (FFT).
+Drawing on incremental learning~\citep{Kirkpatrick2016OvercomingCF}, we further incorporate a KL-divergence loss into FFT as Continual FFT (CFFT), constraining the fine-tuned output distribution to align with the pre-trained model and mitigating the overwriting of general capabilities.